Taliban pile pressure on Afghan government forces in west

 Some 14,000 U.S. troops are based in Afghanistan as part of a U.S.-led NATO mission to train, assist and advise Afghan forces.
 Some U.S. forces also carry out counter-terrorism operations.

-Reporting by Storay Karimi in Herat, Abdul Qadir Sediqi in Kabul, Writing by Rupam Jain; Editing by Robert Birsel
+Reporting by Storay Karimi in Herat, Abdul Qadir Sediqi in Kabul and Mustafa Andalib in Ghazni; Writing by Rupam Jain and Rod Nickel; Editing by Robert Birsel